-arly, then the pressure on MASH and ultimately ad fewer children would face the prospect of a and more importantly, families would develop ies to function in a safer, happier and more opefully this would reduce the potential number ling towards YOS, Police, ASB, YJB, and the CCE/CSE etc. or for Public Protection and Enforcement ead of Early Intervention and Family Support for Board members which could be presented was hoped that in this way the process could the number of referrals increased. from the LFB would be noted in future avour as far as possible to deal with ASB in Ising their own powers.
-JO/DH would refer a pub in the Penge area to the dards and Commercial Regulation.
-KB/RV issue CPNs as appropriate when dealing in Bromley High Street.
-CN Early Intervention and Family Support would matters with respect to referrals where more generation to early intervention services RD 6 Action y Knight stated that he wanted to have a Board concerning the issue of how crimes were d.
-This was something that the police had been AC.
-The Chief Inspector referred to the concept .
-He briefed the Board on something known as the Harm Index' which had been invented by a ge University.
-This was an index that was now measure the harm caused by crime as opposed .
-In other words, which crimes caused the most sulted in the most time spent in prison? ggested that this would be a more appropriate and meaningful conversations regarding this munity groups. d fewer children would face the prospect of a and more importantly, families would develop es to function in a safer, happier and more opefully this would reduce the potential number ing towards YOS, Police, ASB, YJB, and the CCE/CSE etc. or for Public Protection and Enforcement ead of Early Intervention and Family Support for Board members which could be presented was hoped that in this way the process could he number of referrals increased. from the LFB would be noted in future avour as far as possible to deal with ASB in using their own powers. would refer a pub in the Penge area to the dards and Commercial Regulation. issue CPNs as appropriate when dealing ing in Bromley High Street.
-Early Intervention and Family Support would natters with respect to referrals where more generation to early intervention services Knight stated that he wanted to have a board concerning the issue of how crimes were d.
-This was something that the police had been C. The Chief Inspector referred to the concept .
-He briefed the Board on something known as e Harm Index' which had been invented by a e University.
-This was an index that was now measure the harm caused by crime as opposed .
-In other words, which crimes caused the most sulted in the most time spent in prison? ggested that this would be a more appropriate s and meaningful conversations regarding this
+If partners got it right early, then the pressure on MASH and ultimately CSC would reduce and fewer children would face the prospect of a statutory intervention, and more importantly, families would develop resilience and strategies to function in a safer, happier and more productive way, and hopefully this would reduce the potential number of young people heading towards YOS, Police, ASB, YJB, and the risks of gang affiliation/ CCE/ CSE etc. The Assistant Director for Public Protection and Enforcement suggested that the Head of Early Intervention and Family Support draft a briefing on this for Board members which could be presented at the next meeting.
+It was hoped that in this way the process could be fully explained and the number of referrals increased.
+RESOLVED that: 1) The contribution from the LFB would be noted in future updates.
+2) RSLs should endeavour as far as possible to deal with ASB in JO/DH the first instance by using their own powers.
+3) Councillor Bance would refer a pub in the Penge area to the KB/RV Head of Trading Standards and Commercial Regulation.
+4) The police would issue CPNs as appropriate when dealing CN with aggressive begging in Bromley High Street.
+5) The LBB Head of Early Intervention and Family Support would update the Board in matters with respect to referrals where more RDsupport and referral generation to early intervention services was required.
+KEY ISSUES/THEMES Action Chief Inspector Craig Knight stated that he wanted to have a conversation with the Board concerning the issue of how crimes were dealt with and classified.
+This was something that the police had been working on with MOPAC.
+The Chief Inspector referred to the concept of 'High Harm Crimes'.
+He briefed the Board on something known as the 'Cambridge Crime Harm Index' which had been invented by a professor at Cambridge University.
+This was an index that was now being used globally to measure the harm caused by crime as opposed to the volume of crime.
+In other words, which crimes caused the most harm?
+Which crimes resulted in the most time spent in prison?
+The Chief Inspector suggested that this would be a more appropriate way to prioritise crimes and meaningful conversations regarding this should be had with community groups.